Don't know where to start? Here's how to tackle 1099 taxes in 5 steps

 - H&R Block

 Low income options

 There are also a number of free tax preparation nonprofits that will help you at no charge, depending on your income.
 You can read more about some of these free programs here.

 Step 4: File!

 Now that you’ve gathered all the necessary information, you’re ready to file.
 If you’re using a tax preparer, you’ll just need to bring your documentation with you, and they’ll prepare most of your return for you.

 If you’re using a filing software or are filing by hand, you’ll need to set aside about an hour to prepare your entire tax return.

 Worried you’ll run into trouble when you’re filing your taxes?
 No problem--you have a ton of resources available to you when it comes to filing with self-employment income.

 Stride has a Tax Center that will answer a lot of the questions you may have about filing with business income.
-We also have filing guides created for both Credit Karma Tax and H&R Block.
+We also have a filing guide created for H&R Block.

 Additionally, most tax filing softwares have great blogs and help centers that have answers to all of the common questions about filing taxes--check out H&R Block’s and TurboTax’s blogs for a preview.